fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 In the earlier versions of Fission, new deploy functions depended only on `targetCPU` metric for scaling.
 But what if you want the functions to scale based on some third party software's metrics?

-In our latest release of fission(`fission 1.16.0-rc2`), we have upgraded our autoscaling dependencies to `v2beta2` and fission now supports adding custom metrics to the new deploy functions.
+In our latest release of fission(`fission 1.16.0-rc2`), we have upgraded our autoscaling dependencies to [`v2beta2`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#horizontalpodautoscaler-v2beta2-autoscaling) from [`v1`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#horizontalpodautoscaler-v1-autoscaling) since `v1` doesn't support custom metrics.
+This allows fission to support adding custom metrics to the new deploy functions.

 In this blog post we will cover scraping and exposing kafka metrics and then providing the metrics to our function.